stolostron/search-collector/readme.md

 ### Other Configuration Options
 - Environment variables can also be set in ./config.json for development.
 If both provide a value for a specific property, the environment variable will override the file.
 You can define your own config json file and pass it to the application with `-c <config_file>`
 - The application can take any flags for [glog](https://github.com/golang/glog), it will pass them straight into glog.
 The glog flag `--logtostderr` is set to true by default.

+### Contribution
+When making contributions to the search collector project, fork the project then merge your chages by creating a pull request from your personal fork to the main project.

+1. Fork Repository
+2. Clone your fork
+3. Set upstream origin `set upstream origin git@github.com:open-cluster-management/search-collector.git`
+4. Make your edits.
+Please test them locally before creating a pull request to ensure smooth merging :smile:
+5. Push your new commits to your personal fork `git push origin`
+6. Create a pull request from your personal fork again the upstream search-collector main branch